Global Profiling Engine

 Restart HAProxy Enterprise.

-nixsudo systemctl restart hapee-3.0-lbnixsudo systemctl restart hapee-3.0-lb
+nixsudo systemctl restart hapee-3.2-lbnixsudo systemctl restart hapee-3.2-lb

-on the aggregation server.
+Also, verify that data is being published by calling the /aggs URL with curl on the aggregation server.
 You will need to wait until the first bucket has been populated with data, though, which depends on the size of the bucket, before you will see data.

-curl http://localhost:9888/aggs
+nixcurl http://localhost:9888/aggs

-curl http://localhost:9888/aggs
+nixcurl http://localhost:9888/aggs

-/request_rates.http_req_rate.3600sec.3600sec_ago.cnt 13/request_rates.http_req_rate.3600sec.3600sec_ago.sum 29/request_rates.http_req_rate.3600sec.3600sec_ago.avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.per_sec_avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.burst_avg 2/request_rates.http_req_rate.3600sec.3600sec_ago.min 1/request_rates.http_req_rate.3600sec.3600sec_ago.max 7/request_rates.http_req_rate.3600sec.3600sec_ago.50p 2/request_rates.http_req_rate.3600sec.3600sec_ago.75p 3/request_rates.http_req_rate.3600sec.3600sec_ago.90p 3/request_rates.http_req_rate.3600sec.3600sec_ago.95p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99.9p 3
+outputtext/request_rates.http_req_rate.3600sec.3600sec_ago.cnt 13/request_rates.http_req_rate.3600sec.3600sec_ago.sum 29/request_rates.http_req_rate.3600sec.3600sec_ago.avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.per_sec_avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.burst_avg 2/request_rates.http_req_rate.3600sec.3600sec_ago.min 1/request_rates.http_req_rate.3600sec.3600sec_ago.max 7/request_rates.http_req_rate.3600sec.3600sec_ago.50p 2/request_rates.http_req_rate.3600sec.3600sec_ago.75p 3/request_rates.http_req_rate.3600sec.3600sec_ago.90p 3/request_rates.http_req_rate.3600sec.3600sec_ago.95p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99.9p 3

-/request_rates.http_req_rate.3600sec.3600sec_ago.cnt 13/request_rates.http_req_rate.3600sec.3600sec_ago.sum 29/request_rates.http_req_rate.3600sec.3600sec_ago.avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.per_sec_avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.burst_avg 2/request_rates.http_req_rate.3600sec.3600sec_ago.min 1/request_rates.http_req_rate.3600sec.3600sec_ago.max 7/request_rates.http_req_rate.3600sec.3600sec_ago.50p 2/request_rates.http_req_rate.3600sec.3600sec_ago.75p 3/request_rates.http_req_rate.3600sec.3600sec_ago.90p 3/request_rates.http_req_rate.3600sec.3600sec_ago.95p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99.9p 3
+outputtext/request_rates.http_req_rate.3600sec.3600sec_ago.cnt 13/request_rates.http_req_rate.3600sec.3600sec_ago.sum 29/request_rates.http_req_rate.3600sec.3600sec_ago.avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.per_sec_avg 0/request_rates.http_req_rate.3600sec.3600sec_ago.burst_avg 2/request_rates.http_req_rate.3600sec.3600sec_ago.min 1/request_rates.http_req_rate.3600sec.3600sec_ago.max 7/request_rates.http_req_rate.3600sec.3600sec_ago.50p 2/request_rates.http_req_rate.3600sec.3600sec_ago.75p 3/request_rates.http_req_rate.3600sec.3600sec_ago.90p 3/request_rates.http_req_rate.3600sec.3600sec_ago.95p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99p 3/request_rates.http_req_rate.3600sec.3600sec_ago.99.9p 3

-function to see the data stored in the map file.
+You can also call the Runtime API’s show map function to see the data stored in the map file.

 Example: Use the Global Profiling Engine to calculate response time percentiles Jump to heading